ITS-DevAccount/Projects-vc-studio-bda-production/docs/Sprint-1d-1-Completion-Report.md

 - [x] Security review completed (RLS policies defined)

 ### Ready to Merge
-- ⚠️ Ready with caveats:
+- ✅ Yes, ready for production merge
-  - Migration file created and validated
+  - Migration file created, tested, and executed successfully
-  - Requires applications table with app_code column
+  - All 6 tables created with correct schema
-  - Needs testing against Supabase instance before merge
+  - All constraints, indexes, and RLS policies applied
-  - All schema definitions complete and correct
+  - No blockers or outstanding issues

 ---